-I think this is the best life-in-the-day I’ve ever read.
-Short, and to the point, it never claims to know Amy beyond its bounds.
+It’s probably the best life-in-the-day I’ve ever read.
+Short and to the point, it never claims to know Amy beyond its bounds.
 The poignancy of how she died, left to the end, is made the more remarkable for that.

 Amy was found hanged.
 I have been worrying about how to say that.
 Normally, I’d have asked Amy.
 She’d have said, “Put hanged.
 That’s what happened.
 You need to say.”

 As far as I know, Amy left no note, no message, no hint, and I can’t offer an explanation or a cause.
 I won’t conjecture motives or secrets.
 Amy wouldn’t have approved.
 It was not her way.
 So here, in her last story, there is nothing of her.
 Just the reflection of her in we who remain.